BenjamooseCalto/SlasherBot/README.md

 Just completed a new Steam game update notification system thing.

-You can choose the game you want to watch, the specific attributes of the game, specific beta branches, etc.
+You can choose the game you want to watch, the specific attributes of the game, specific beta branches, etc. Currently it checks every 30 minutes for a game update, though this value is easily tweaked.

 Can also customize how you're notified.
 Right now it's limited to just sending a message in a chosen channel, but I'm going to allow the bot to DM specific users.
 Due to it being a private bot for my personal usage, I'm not planning on adding a system for users to customize their notifications.
 Maybe though, won't rule anything out.

-This module was a bit of a disaster to implement because the Steam API library I'm using uses gevent for asynchronous requests, while the rest of the bot uses asyncio - managed to fix it with some tweaking and a custom library I found called asyncio_gevent.
+This module was a bit of a disaster to implement because the Steam API library I'm using utilizes `gevent` for asynchronous requests, while the rest of the bot uses `asyncio` - managed to fix it with some tweaking and a custom library I found called `asyncio_gevent`.

+This function is nowhere near perfect, and is incredibly jank, but it works well enough that I'm comfortable letting it run while I work on making it more robust.

 --

-Updated SlasherUtils.py with useful functions/classes.
+Updated slasherUtils.py with useful functions/classes.
-Removed all the .json files and .bat files as they're mostly useless.
+Removed all the `.json` files and `.bat` files as they're mostly useless.
 If for whatever reason you're interested in the raw API data, please check out the sources listed below.

 ## Starship API

 ### _API by [@NoahPrail](https://twitter.com/NoahPrail) on Twitter and [starshipstatus.space](https://starshipstatus.space/)_

 In modules > starship you'll find my newest addition, this script grabs (nearly) realtime data from Starbase, TX home to the SpaceX South Texas Launch Site.
-The script makes an API call to an API made by @NoahPrail on Twitter, this returns a ton of information including Weather, Temporary Flight Restrictions, and road closures.
+The script makes an API call to an API made by [@NoahPrail](https://twitter.com/NoahPrail) on Twitter, this returns a ton of information including Weather, Temporary Flight Restrictions, and road closures.
 There is a huge community of people that cover all the happenings at Starbase.
 The road closures are a great indication of when things are happening, as they are closed when transporting the booster, ship, or even ground support equipment.

-Once launches resume, hopefully in September, there will likely be more information regarding launches and general launch information.
+Once launches resume, ~~hopefully in September~~ (haha.), there will likely be more information regarding launches and general launch information.
 This will be awesome info to be able to play with.

 Right now it returns the number of active TFRs, number of active road closures, current weather, and the time it was last updated.
 I am working on a way to request information via my script to get specific information.
 For example this could be humidity, air pressure, TFR dates, road closure status, etc.